In This Article

 “When it comes to burning more calories than you consume, this so-called weight-loss equation only applies to perfect hormonal specimens; people who have their cortisol, thyroid, insulin, estrogen, and testosterone in perfect balance,” she says.
 Yes, sky-high cortisol levels or an under-active thyroid could wreak havoc on your overall well-being—even if you lead a perfectly healthy lifestyle.

-Women are particularly at a high risk.
+Women are at particularly at high risk.
 “Unfortunately, it is very common,” Josh Axe, DNM, DC, CNS, tells MyDomaine.
 “Estimates on the number of women who have a hormonal imbalance are as high as 80%.”

 Thankfully, there is a way to improve your health without resorting to synthetic treatments.
 “I live by the philosophy that food is medicine, and the good news is that some relatively simple dietary changes and lifestyle factors can go a long way in correcting hormone imbalances,” he says.

-To delve deeper, we asked Gottfried and Axe to talk us through this surprisingly common health issue—and give their expert advice on how to combat it naturally.
+We asked Gottfried and Axe to talk us through this surprisingly common health issue and give their expert advice on how to combat it.